Jean Pormanove

-Raphaël Graven (/pronunciation/; 26 January 1979 – 18 August 2025), also known by the pseudonym Jean Pormanove or JP, was a French streamer, videographer, influencer and comedian.
+Raphaël Graven (/pronunciation/; 26 January 1979 – 18 August 2025), known professionally as Jean Pormanove or JP, was a French streamer, videographer, influencer and comedian.

 In August 2024, he held the 4th position as the most-watched and most-popular Kick streamer globally.
 He was also the highest viewed French streamer on the platform.

+On 18 August 2025, Pormanove died during a Kick stream that had lasted over 280 hours.
+The French government announced that it would sue Kick for negligence, alleging that Kick did not stop the broadcast of dangerous material.

 Biography

 Internet career

 Born in Woippy on 26 January 1979, Pormanove began his career in March 2020 on TikTok, creating humor and gaming videos (including games such as GTA V, FIFA, and Fortnite), and collaborating with influencer TheKairi78.
 On Twitch, his streams earned him 669,000 followers and totalled more than 35 million views.
 His content was characterised by an explosive and interactive tone, punctuated by moments of rage, including absurd challenges in his streams, and maintaining close connections to his community.
 However, his content also attracted criticism through controversial content, such as subject material including provocations, humiliations, and obscenity.

 He also participated in events such as the Paris Games Week 2022.

 In 2023, Pormanove left Twitch to stream on the platform Kick, and became the highest viewed French streamer on the platform.